Kong/docs.konghq.com/app/plugins/file-log.md

   Plugins: /plugins
 ---

-Log request and response data to the Kong Log File
+Log request and response data to the Kong Log File, by default located at `KONG_WORK_DIR/logs/error.log` like (`/usr/local/kong/logs/error.log`).

 ---